 Hire the Right Doctor: There are many reasons an otherwise competent doctor may be the wrong one for you.
 For example, if you’ve not yet been diagnosed and don’t have a name for your condition, you need a physician that works in that foggy landscape, one who enjoys unraveling the mystery, as opposed to a specialist who my try to fit your symptoms into his or her bucket of expertise.
 This open mindedness would most likely come from a specialist in internal medicine, a doctor trained to assess and refer, rather than the ob-gyn, general practitioner or allergist you may already know.
 I did not know such a specialty existed and spent years suffering increasingly severe facial pain, saw many doctors and dentists and endured multiple unnecessary procedures before a friend told me how valuable her internist had been in helping find answers regarding her difficult condition.
 I made an appointment and described what was going on to this curious man.
 He listened carefully and said, “I think you might have trigeminal neuralgia.”
 He then picked up the phone, called his favorite neurologist and asked what she prescribed for TN.
 He gave me a two-week prescription and said, “If this works, go see her.
 If it doesn’t, I’m wrong, so come back.
 We’ll keep looking.”
 He was not wrong.
 This internist is now my primary care physician and continues to help me solve my medical mysteries.

-improve these relationships and outcomes by matching your doctors’ professionalism
+Once you have hired the right doctors, and fired the wrong ones, you can further improve these relationships and outcomes by matching your doctors’ professionalism with your own.

 Fire the Wrong Doctors: If you do have a confirmed diagnosis, it still does not mean any doctor working in the related specialty is the right one for you.
 For example, I was once referred to a urologist who confirmed I had the bladder disease interstitial cystitis and offered a treatment option.
 But, as time went on, I was having side effects and making scant improvement.
 I did not feel he was knowledgeable or supportive about my condition.
 Then one day while waiting to see him, I looked around his reception room and noticed it was filled with elderly men.
 Thinking about it, I realized I was practically the only female visiting the practice.
 A high percentage of IC patients are women, so while this man was a urologist, he obviously wasn’t experienced in treating IC.
 I began asking physicians, nurses, staff and other patients, “Who actually treats IC around here?”
 I found my way to two female urologists at a university hospital who were researching and writing in the field.
 I received excellent, supportive care and quickly began to see real improvement.